Complexity Results for MCMC derived from Quantitative Bounds: Generalized Geometric Drift Conditions and Large Sets

-Note that in the literature, the drift functions used to establish the drift condition are usually not ``centered''.
+Note that in the existing literature, the drift functions used to establish the drift condition usually don't satisfy the definition of fitted family of drift functions.
 This is because in the traditional setting where $n$ and $p$ are fixed, a ``good'' drift condition is established whenever $\lambda$ and $b$ are small enough for specific fixed values of $n$ and $p$.
-The complexity orders of $\lambda$ and $b$ as functions of $n$ and/or $p$ are not essential, so the property of ``capturing'' the posterior modes is not necessary for establishing a good drift condition.
-As a result, many existing quantitative bounds cannot be directly translated into tight complexity bounds, since the size of the small set does not have a small complexity order.
-At the very least, one has to re-analyze such MCMC algorithms using ``centered'' drift functions.
-For example, several months after we uploaded this manuscript to arXiv, \citet{Qin2017} successfully analyzed the Albert and Chib's chain \cite{Albert1993} using ``centered'' drift functions.
-By contrast, the original bounds for this model by \citet{Roy2007} cannot be directly translated into tight complexity orders.
+The complexity orders of $\lambda$ and $b$ as functions of $n$ and/or $p$ are not essential, so fitting the concentration region of the posterior as dimension increases is not necessary.
+As a result, many existing quantitative bounds cannot be directly translated into tight complexity bounds, since the size of the small set does not have a small complexity order {on $n$ and/or $p$}.
+At the very least, one has to re-analyze such MCMC algorithms using a fitted family of drift functions.

-Next, we focus on establishing $\lambda$ that is either bounded away from $1$ or converges to $1$ slowly, assuming the drift function is already chosen to be ``centered''.
+Next, we focus on establishing $\lambda$ that is either bounded away from $1$ or converges to $1$ slowly, assuming a fitted family of drift functions is already chosen.
 Intuitively, $\lambda$ describes the behavior of the Markov chain when its current state has a ``high energy''.
 If $\lambda$ goes to $1$ very fast when $n$ and/or $p$ goes to infinity, this may suggest the existence of some ``bad'' states, i.e.\ states which have ``high energy'', but the drift property becomes poor as $n$ and/or $p$ gets large.
-Therefore, in high dimensions, once the Markov chain visits in one of these ``bad'' states, it only slowly drifts back toward to the corresponding small set.
-Since the drift condition in \cref{eq_old_drift} must hold for all $x\in\mathcal{X}$, the existence of ``bad'' states forces $\lambda$ to go to $1$ very fast.
+Therefore, in high dimensions, once the Markov chain visits one of these ``bad'' states, it only slowly drifts back toward to the corresponding small set.
+Since the drift condition in \cref{eq_old_drift} must hold for all $x\in\mathcal{X}$, the existence of ``bad'' states forces $\lambda$ go to $1$ very fast.
 And since the small set is defined as $R=\{x\in\mathcal{X}: f(x)\le d\}$ where $d>2b/(1-\lambda)$, the scenario $\lambda\to 1$ very fast forces $R$ to become very large, and hence the minorization volume $\epsilon$ goes to zero very fast.
 One perspective on this problem is that the definition of drift condition in \cref{eq_old_drift} is too restrictive, since it must hold for all states $x$, even the bad ones.